matthewjrogers/rairtable/README.md

 changelog](https://airtable.com/developers/web/api/changelog) for any
 recent updates to the API.

+As of September 2023, Airtable has adjusted their API pricing.
+Accounts using the **Free plan** are limited to *1,000 API calls per month*.
+Accounts using the paid **Team plan** (previously known as Pro) are limited to *100,000 API calls per month*.
+Use caution in deleting, updating, and adding records to avoid exceeding the API limit associated with your account.

 ## Installation

 For the stable CRAN release, you can install rairtable with: